Another 10% discount for everyone? Let Vincent do better.

 7. Open Loyalty

-Pricing: Custom (SaaS and on-premise).
+Pricing: Custom (SaaS or on-premise).

 Advantages:

-• Pre-built accelerator projects.
+• Pre-built accelerator projects to speed delivery.

-• Open-source for Enterprise clients.
+• Open-source option for enterprise clients.

-• Deep customization via API.
+• Deep customization for bespoke programs.

 Disadvantages: